-The Shure SM7B Microphone is a popular choice for broadcast applications, the SM7B is often seen in studio situations parked above hi-hats, in front of bass cabinets, and as a vocal mic for rock vocalists.
+The Shure SM7B Dynamic Microphone is a "must have" microphone in any studio.
+Versatile and often seen parked above hi-hats, in front of bass cabinets, and as a vocal mic for rock vocalists.
 The Shure SM7B is a studio workhorse and excels on many fronts!

 The Shure SM7B is a favorite in radio studios, as its designed to fare well in a broadcast environment.
 The A7WS windscreen reduces plosive sounds and gives a warmer tone for close-up vocals or narration.
 And the increased isolation to RFI and EMI due to SM7B's upgraded cartridge make it a no-brainer for when getting it right really matters.